 Expert Witnesses Taylor Owen & Fenwick McKelvey Join Twitter Gone Rogue Fundraiser on Jan.27th

 Watch a virtual viewing of The New Corporation film and support our lawsuit against Twitter for censoring the trailer.
 Join us 5 PM ET January 27th for the live taping of Joel Bakan’s Unfortunately Necessary Podcast with the filmmaker alongside counsel Sujit Choudhry, and expert witnesses Taylor Owen and Fenwick McKelvey.

 The Corporation (2003) examined an institution within society and diagnosed it as psychopath.
 With The New Corporation co-directors Joel Bakan and Jennifer Abbott are back with their lightning-rod of a sequel that reveals a world now fully remade in the corporation’s image, perilously close to losing democracy.
 They trace the devastating consequences, connect the dots, and now with the #1000 Screenings campaign they hit the streets to join in the resistance and change movements from around the world.

 In the face of fracturing societies, climate change, and the hollowing out of democracy, The New Corporation is a cry for social justice, deeper democracy, and transformative solutions.

 See The Film

-We are now organizing community screenings for organizations, groups, and educational institutions on a case by case basis with a sliding license fee depending on your type of event.
-Available in the USA, Canada and worldwide (some restrictions apply).
+We are now offering community screenings for organizations, groups, and educational institutions on a case by case basis with a sliding license fee depending on your type of event and your location.